RamenVentures/Operating-Manual/README.md

 Are they world-class in this Problem?

 ###### 2.2 Do they have the right attitude?
 Like @pc, @tobi, or Elon Musk, are they bold, personal growth-minded, unstoppable, mission-driven founders?
+Do we believe that they believe in this mission?

 ###### 2.3 Are they executing in the top 5%?